Facial recognition system: Ineffectiveness

 An experiment in 2002 by the local police department in Tampa, Florida, had similarly disappointing results.
 A system at Boston's Logan Airport was shut down in 2003 after failing to make any matches during a two-year test period.

 In 2014, Facebook stated that in a standardized two-option facial recognition test, its online system scored 97.25% accuracy, compared to the human benchmark of 97.5%.

-Systems are often advertised as having accuracy near 100%; this is misleading as the studies often use much smaller sample sizes than would be necessary for large scale applications.
+Systems are often advertised as having accuracy near 100%; this is misleading as the outcomes are not universal.
+The studies often use samples that are smaller and less diverse than would be necessary for large scale applications.
 Because facial recognition is not completely accurate, it creates a list of potential matches.
 A human operator must then look through these potential matches and studies show the operators pick the correct match out of the list only about half the time.
 This causes the issue of targeting the wrong suspect.

 Controversies

 Privacy violations

 Civil rights organizations and privacy campaigners such as the Electronic Frontier Foundation, Big Brother Watch and the ACLU express concern that privacy is being compromised by the use of surveillance technologies.
 Face recognition can be used not just to identify an individual, but also to unearth other personal data associated with an individual – such as other photos featuring the individual, blog posts, social media profiles, Internet behavior, and travel patterns.
 Concerns have been raised over who would have access to the knowledge of one's whereabouts and people with them at any given time.
 Moreover, individuals have limited ability to avoid or thwart face recognition tracking unless they hide their faces.
 This fundamentally changes the dynamic of day-to-day privacy by enabling any marketer, government agency, or random stranger to secretly collect the identities and associated personal information of any individual captured by the face recognition system.
 Consumers may not understand or be aware of what their data is being used for, which denies them the ability to consent to how their personal information gets shared.

 In July 2015, the United States Government Accountability Office conducted a Report to the Ranking Member, Subcommittee on Privacy, Technology and the Law, Committee on the Judiciary, U.S. Senate.
 The report discussed facial recognition technology's commercial uses, privacy issues, and the applicable federal law.
 It states that previously, issues concerning facial recognition technology were discussed and represent the need for updating the privacy laws of the United States so that federal law continually matches the impact of advanced technologies.
 The report noted that some industry, government, and private organizations were in the process of developing, or have developed, "voluntary privacy guidelines".
 These guidelines varied between the stakeholders, but their overall aim was to gain consent and inform citizens of the intended use of facial recognition technology.
 According to the report the voluntary privacy guidelines helped to counteract the privacy concerns that arise when citizens are unaware of how their personal data gets put to use.